Nusiq/modular-mc-docs/docs/concepts/the-map-ts-file.md

+(the-map-ts-file)=
 # The _map.ts File

-The `_map.ts` file is the heart of every ModularMC module.
+The `_map.ts` file is the heart of every {ref}`ModularMC module<module-structure>`.
 It defines how the module's files are processed and exported to the final addon structure.
 It's a TypeScript file that can export two special variables `MAP` and `SCRIPTS`:

 ```typescript
 export const MAP = [